Private, In-Home Tutoring in Robbinsdale, Minnesota

-SchoolTutoring Academy’s tutoring programs for Robbinsdale students start with a FREE ACADEMIC ASSESSMENT with an Academic Director.
-Our flagship tutoring programs are available starting at $199.99/month (about $25/hour) which include regular one-on-one tutoring, academic mentorship, bi-monthly progress reports, learning profiles, and parental conference calls.
+Get started with SchoolTutoring Academy’s tutoring programs for Robbinsdale, Minnesota students.
+Start with a FREE ACADEMIC ASSESSMENT with an Academic Director.
+Our flagship programs are available at $156/month.

 Robbinsdale Area Schools is a comprehensive school district offering educational programs and services for children in preschool through high school.
 Their early childhood learning programs are recognized as among the best in the area.
 Students in elementary, middle, and high school enjoy strong academic programming as well.
 There is a focus on technological proficiency, such that children have the knowledge to utilize technology to accomplish their educational and career-related goals.
 Robbinsdale Area Schools also has an extensive set of special academic programming to address the needs of students.

 We currently cover the following Robbinsdale-area school district: Robbinsdale Area Schools.

 Educating Our Parents: Understanding the Robbinsdale District Curriculum

 The district has drawn up several Guiding Principles of what an effective literacy curriculum should be.
 These include the use of literature to understand literary heritage, the development of thinking and language through interactive learning, the emphasis on informational texts to build academic vocabulary and content knowledge, the writing of various genres, high expectations for students, the instruction of reading and writing skills, relevance to students’ interests, and the promotion of a literate society.